Vis

 The village of Vis is more aristocratic and airy with its charming Palazzos, lively with its small squares, its delicious restaurants as well as its open-air cinema at the water’s edge.

-There is plenty of choice on the island when it comes to accommodations, bars and restaurants.
+There is plenty of choice on the island both in terms of accommodation and restaurants.

 Here are some of our favorite addresses:

-• House Bava, a very nicely restored Dalmatian stone house in the heart of Vis.
+• House BavaA beautifully restored Dalmatian stone house in the heart of the old town of Vis.

-• Hotel San Giorgio, one of the few hotels on the island.
+• Hotel San Giorgioone of the island’s few hotels.
 Magical place in a small alley of Vis with a very nice patio and a very warm welcome.

-• Lola Konoba & bar, here everything is just perfect from the welcome to the cuisine, including the decor and the service.
+• Lola Konoba & barEverything here is just perfect, from the welcome to the food, from the decor to the service.
 In the heart of Vis.

-• Konoba Senko, the hidden restaurant on Croatia’s best kept secret island.
-Totally unusual address in Mala Travna that does not appear on any register.
-A real lunchtime experience.
+• Konoba Senko the hidden restaurant on Croatia’s most secret island.
+A totally unusual address in Mala Travna that’s not on any register.
+A true lunchtime experience.

-• Fort George, inside the fort with a magnificent terrace.
+• Fort Georgein the fort’s grounds with magnificent terrace.
 On the heights, behind the village of Vis.

-• Lambik bar & bistro as nice at breakfast to feel the city slowly waking up, as for lunch in the shade or dinner followed by a live outdoor concert and a great atmosphere.
+• Lambik bar & bistro as nice for breakfast as it is for lunch in the shade or dinner, followed by a live outdoor concert and a great atmosphere.

-• Coppa, wine bar with delicious boards of local products in the heart of the alleys of Komiza.
+• Coppaa wine bar serving delicious local produce in the heart of Komiza’s alleyways.

 The book to take in your suitcase?
 The first sip of beer and other tiny pleasures of Philippe Delerm.

-The song to include in your playlist?
+The song to include in his playlist?
 Just ain’t gonna work out by Mayer Hawthorne.

-And most importantly, where to drink Spritz?
-Lots of very cool options on the island, our preference
+And above all, where to drink your Spritz?
+There are lots of great options on the island, but our preference is

-will be at Bistro Futarija, in Vis.
+.
+Bistro Futarijain Vis.
 Go down to the benches near the water to enjoy the sunset.

-And most importantly, where to drink Spritz?
-Lots of very cool options on the island, our preference will be Bistro Futarija, in Vis.
+And above all, where to drink your Spritz?
+There are lots of great options on the island, but we prefer the Bistro Futarijain Vis.
 Go down to the benches near the water to enjoy the sunset.

 If I had known, …

-I would have booked my accommodation for summer holidays well in advance.
-On the 1st weekend of August, almost all the accommodations are taken to attend the great fishermen’s festival of Komiza.
+I would have booked my accommodation for the end of July/beginning of August well in advance.
+On the 1st weekend of August, almost all the accommodations are taken by storm to attend the great fishermen’s festival of Komiza.

 I would have taken the small path that runs along the coast behind the restaurant on Stoncica beach to access a charming residential micro-bay and its natural swimming pool.